 - How can climate change mitigation targets and energy access objectives be reconciled?

-Model Documentation As part of the ADVANCE project, harmonised model documentation has been elaborated for all energy-economic and Integrated Assessment Models (IAMs) included in the project.
-The documentation is to enhance the understanding of models, as well as the comparability and interpretability of their results.
+Model Documentation: As part of the ADVANCE project, harmonised model documentation has been elaborated for all energy-economic and Integrated Assessment Models (IAMs) included in the project.
+The documentation enhanced the understanding of models, as well as the comparability and interpretability of their results.
 To achieve comparability, model-specific reference cards have been made for all models.
 The Reference card for IMAGE 3.0 is also presented on this website.
 If you are interested in model comparison, visit the Model comparison page of the ADVANCE project.